My Secret Is My Silence: Background and recording

 Between 1997 and 2005, Roddy Woomble released four studio albums with his band Idlewild, which toyed with grunge-lite punk rock to folk-inspired rock.
 Their latest album up to this point, Warnings/Promises (2005), also incorporated country elements, which a lot of the band's fans did not take to.
 Despite the album's favourable reception from music critics, it spent one week in the top ten of the UK Albums Chart, falling to number 39 the following week.

 Idlwild had promoted it with a handful of acoustic shows; sometime after Woomble moved to the United States, living in New York City.
 Woomble opted to expand on the band's shift in style, focusing on his love for traditional Scottish folk music.
 My Secret Is My Silence was recorded at Pure Studios in South Yorkshire with McCusker as producer over nine days in March 2006.
 Woomble and other musicians lived in a farmhouse next to the studio.
 Andy Seward handled recording, while Joe rushby did additional engineering.
-Seward mixing the recordings, before the album was mastered by Calum Maclolm.
+Seward mixing the recordings, before the album was mastered by Calum Malcolm.